Warriors vs. Kings: Betting Trends, Record ATS, Home/Road Splits

 Additional Kings Insights & Trends

-- Sacramento has a 6-4 record against the spread while finishing 5-5 overall in its last 10 games.
+- Sacramento has gone 4-6 in its last 10 games, with a 6-4 record against the spread during that span.

-- Three of the Kings' past 10 contests have hit the over.
+- The Kings have hit the over in four of their last 10 games.

 Warriors vs. Kings Betting Splits